 Make the Rice

-- Heat 1.5 cups water
+- Heat 1.5 cups of water

 - Add Green olives whole, with pimentos

-- Add i cup of the Sofrito
+- Add one cup of the Sofrito

-- add ½ tsp salt
+- Add ½ tsp salt

 - Tomato sauce and Achiote oil